Table of Contents

 Click OK in the pop-up window.

-Select the EIF file saved during the preparation work (with the extension .eif or .mkveif).
+Select the EIF file saved during preparation (with .eif or .mkveif extension).

 Select EIF